 Executive Officers act as directors of the organisation and look after the day-to-day running of the Association.
-Elected annually at the AGM, there are five Executive Officers:
+Elected annually at the AGM, there are six Executive Officers:

 - Chair – Oversees and Coordinates the Association, acts as the main representative of the organisation to external stakeholders and sets the short-term and long-term goals of the SRA monitoring the work of the other officers to ensure these are achieved.

-- Membership and Communications Officer – Responsible for the promotion of the Association and its’ members through our website and social media and other administrative duties such as membership renewals and ticketing
+- Marketing and Communications Officer – Responsible for the promotion of the Association and its members through our website and social media and is ultimately responsible for the organisation’s brand identity.

-- Training and Development Officer – Responsible for creating opportunities for our stations and members to develop and improve through training and outreach projects.
+- Membership and Development Officer – Responsible for creating opportunities for our stations and members to develop and improve through training and outreach projects.

-Regional Officers are responsible for representing the Student Radio Association, and its members, across our eight geographical region.
-These Officers are only elected by the members in their own region and their job is to provide grassroots support and communication on a local level to the stations in their region.
+Regional Officers are responsible for representing the Student Radio Association, and its members, across our eight geographical regions.
+These Officers are only elected by the member stations in their own region and their job is to provide grassroots support and communication on a local level to the stations in their region.

 Administrative Officers are, for the most part, tasked with looking after a specific project or activity and are usually appointed by the Executive Committee based on a fair application process, rather than elected.
 There work may be to deputise for members of the Executive or to provide specialist skills or knowledge to support the aims of the Association.

 For further information on how the Association is run, our Constitution & Articles of Association and other important information please see our documentation section.